Women and girls with epilepsy have unique health concerns. As a result of these differences, women with epilepsy can face special challenges.

 Issues for Women with Epilepsy

-A recording of a lecture delivered on May 24, 2011 by Dr. Tiffany Townsend.
+The presentation slides of a lecture delivered on April 29, 2014 by Dr. Tiffany Townsend.

 The 2013 Spring/Summer edition of this magazine features articles about issues that affect women with epilepsy.